janarez/inoculus/README.md

 - Custom focus and break intervals
 - Multi-monitor support for break screen
-- Automatic pause mode when another app is using the camera to avoid break screen during calls
+- Smart pausing to prevent break screen in do not disturb mode and when the camera / microphone is in use
 - Slick design using your Windows color theme
 - Option to open app on startup
 - Visual indicator of application state (running, stopped, etc.) through taskbar icon color